 The rats before sacrifice were first weighed and then anaesthetized by placing them in a closed beaker containing cotton sucked with chloroform for anesthesia.
 The abdominal cavity was opened up through a midline abdominal incision to take the fetuses at 20th day of gestation.
-After abdominal incision, the uterus was observed and location and number of fetuses and resorption sites were observed.
-Fetal growth retardation represented by fetal body weight, fetal body length or crown rump length (CRL), and fetal tail length were then evaluated.
-On 20th day of gestation, all pregnant female rats of groups were sacrificed and fetuses were removed from the uterus and evaluated for fetal mortality rate (resorbed or dead fetuses), maternal weight gain, placental weight, living fetuses were evaluated.
+After abdominal incision, the uterus was observed and location and number of the fetuses and resorption sites were observed.
+Fetal body weight, fetal body length (CRL), and fetal tail length were then evaluated.
+On 20th day of gestation, all pregnant female rats of groups were sacrificed and fetuses were removed from the uterus and evaluated for fetal mortality rate (resorped or dead fetuses), and living fetuses were recorded.
+Fetal growth parameters, morphological and skeletal malformation were also recorded.